ToyinOmojola/ToyinOmojola/README.md

 - 🕸️ I'm a graduate of the University of Birmingham, University of Bath, and the University of Cambridge
 - 👀 I work on improving the efficiency of chemical reactions.
 This entails reducing the induction period, accelerating transition regimes, and ensuring prolonged steady-state operation
 - ⚡I also work on integrating multiscale dynamic phenomena into reaction kinetics and bringing new insights into the static behaviour of active sites
-- 🧪 I had a ca. 2-year industrial work experience in energy defossilisation through hydrogen transport with a clean energy company in Germany
+- 🧪 As an engineer, practical experience is critical so I had a ca. 2-year industrial work experience in energy defossilisation through hydrogen transport with a clean energy company in Germany
 - My research involves generating novel catalytic concepts, theory development, building multiscale microkinetic models, conducting kinetic studies, and fundamental studies in fluid dynamics
 - Within heterogeneous catalysis and clean energy, my current and previous work spans:
 - Improving reaction efficiency during the conversion of methanol-to-olefins over zeolite catalysts